MISSION, VISION & HISTORY

 College Hill Missionary Baptist Church History

 In 1937, College Hill called Reverend J.M.
 McChristian to be pastor.
-He led the members into purchasing a lot at 1313 West Houston erecting a small building on the property.
-Under the leadership of Pastor McChristian, Women’s Missionary Society, B.Y.P.U., Senior Choir and Usher Board.
-Mrs. Lumina Sherman was elected president of the Mission Society were organized.
+He led the members into purchasing a lot at 1313 West Houston.
+A small building was erected on the property.
+Under the leadership of Pastor McChristian, Women’s Missionary Society, B.Y.P.U., Senior Choir and Usher Board was established.
+Mrs. Lumina Sherman was elected president of the Missionary Society.
 The first president of B.Y.P.U. was Mrs. Bell Crownover.
 Mr. Eli Crownover was president of the Usher Board.
 Mrs Blanche Timms was elected president of the Senior Choir.

 Musicians for the choir were furnished by Butler College.
 In 1940, Mrs. Eloise Montgomery was elected pianist.
-College Hill was the first black church to appear on an all white radio station, KGKB.
+College Hill was the first black church to broadcast on local radio station, KGKB.
 The Senior Choir filled a 6:30-6:45A.M. slot.
-Later, College Hill prepared a worship program for Sunday mornings on KZEY, an all black station.
+Later, College Hill broadcast a worship service for Sunday mornings on KZEY, a local R & B station.

-Reverend C.B.
-Brown was called to fill the vacant pulpit.
+Rev. C.B.
+Brown was called to fill the vacancy left by Rev. McChristian’s departure.
 His pastorate was brief and stormy.
-It was during his pastorate College Hill split.
+During his pastorate College Hill split.
 Reverend L.W.
-Pryor served a very short time an accepted a church in Flint Michigan.
+Pryor served a very short time before accepting a church in Flint, Michigan.

 In August 1952, the church called Reverend C.L.
 Brooks, Sr. of Nacogdoches Texas.
 Immediately after he became pastor, the church took on new life.
-There was much growth and progress, the membership increased, finances improved the fellowship and spiritually of the church were enhanced.
-He organized a Youth Choir, Junior Choir, Young Adult Choir, Gospel Chorus and Male Chorus.
-Also organized was a Dramatic Club, Stewardship Club, Board of Christian Education, Young People’s Department in Sunday School and Singles Ministry.
+There was much growth and progress, The membership increased, finances improved, the fellowship and spirituality of the church were enhanced.
+Pastor Brooks organized a Youth Choir, Junior Choir, Young Adult Choir, Gospel Chorus and Male Chorus.
+He also organized a Drama Club, Stewardship Club, Board of Christian Education, Young People’s Department in Sunday School and Singles Ministry.
 To aid young people in continuing education, Reverend Brooks established a scholarship fund.

-In 1955 the church elected Maurice Harvey musician and later Choirmaster.
-Not only was he a great musician, he was very creative also designing the church logo.
+In 1955 the church elected Maurice Harvey, musician and later, Choirmaster.
+Not only was he a great musician, he was very creative, also designing the church logo.
 Under Pastor Brooks many additions were made to the church including the establishment of a building fund, purchase of land for parking and land across the street for construction of a new church building.
-After 39 1/2 years of service, Pastor Brooks retired June 1991.
+After 39 1/2 years of service, Pastor Brooks retired in June 1991.
 Reverend N.L.
 Square served as interim pastor until January 1992.

 In December 1991, Reverend Willie M. Houze was called as pastor and assumed the duties as pastor January 12, 1992.
-Pastor Houze came with much enthusiasm, inspiration, motivation, revitalization and dedication to the church family.
-Under his dynamic leadership the church continued to move forward.
-He immediately lead us into construction and completion of the edifice we now enjoy.
-Many members either united or accepted Christ as their personal Saviour.
-Morning Worship and Mid-Week Service attendance increased.
-The music department flourished in membership, music department, personnel and most importantly dedication to spirituality.
+Pastor Houze came with much enthusiasm, inspiration, motivation, and dedication to the church family.
+Under his leadership the church continued to move forward.
+He immediately led the congregation into construction and completion of the edifice at 1314 W. Houston.
+The church membership grew rapidly along with attendance at morning worship and mid-week service.
+The music department flourished with an increase in choir memberships and expansion of music staff.

 The athletic department was reorganized and won several trophies.
-The parking lot was Illuminated and a church sign was erected.
-A library was dedicated to Pastor Emeritus Brooks and it was named the C.L.
+A library was dedicated to Pastor Emeritus Brooks, named the C.L.
 Brooks Library.
 Our old beloved sanctuary was demolished and with it a lot of cherished memories but not our spirituality and our love for God.

-A van was purchased to transport member who needed transportation to and from services.
-The vacant lot adjacent to the original property site was purchased and donated by the Rider Family increasing our property for future growth.
+A van was purchased to assist with transportation needs.
+A vacant lot adjacent to the original property site was purchased and donated by the Rider family increasing our property for future growth.

-Pastor Houze ordained Brothers Mack C Davis, Isaac W. Gossett, Joe N Williams, Jr., Calvin Stripling, Herbert Hayter, Sr., Frank Watson, J. Stacey McCoy and Vaughn Mosley (presently in military service).
+Pastor Houze ordained Brothers Mack C Davis, Isaac W. Gossett, Jr., Joe N Williams, Jr., Calvin Stripling, Herbert Hayter, Sr., Frank Watson, J. Stacey McCoy, and Vaughn Mosley.
 Bro.
-Jesse Rider, an ordained deacon was added upon uniting with College Hill.
+Jesse Rider, an ordained deacon, was added upon uniting with College Hill.
 In 2000, a TV ministry was launched.
-Praise dancing was organized by Sisters Cora Edwards and LaTonya Edwards and the drill team was re-organized under the direction of Sister Tina Reese.
+Praise dancing was organized by Sisters Cora and LaTonya Edwards and the drill team was re-organized under the direction of Sister Tina Reese.

 The Junior Choir, organized in 1958 under the sponsorship of Sister Eloise Lee was renamed in April 2006 “The Eloise B. Lee Choir” in honor of her 48 years as matron of this choir.

-December 2015, College Hill was again blessed by God with a great man of God, Reverend Rodney C. Curry.
-Pastor Curry, along with his wife 1st Lady Beatrice, daughters Taylor and Trinity, and son Rodney Lawrence bought new energy to our congregation.
+December 2015, College Hill was again blessed with a great man of God, Reverend Rodney C. Curry.
+Pastor Curry, along with his family, brought new energy to our congregation.
 Pastor Curry was installed in March 2016 and hit the ground running.
-We have grown spiritually and in numbers during his tenure and looking forward to many years of teaching, preaching and growing in the Lord under his leadership.
+We have grown spiritually and in numbers during his tenure and look forward to many years of teaching, preaching, and growing in the Lord under his leadership.

-College Hill continues to be the Church on the Hill seeking to be a beacon of service and commitment to the community and bring souls to Christ.
+College Hill continues to be the Church on the Hill, seeking to be a beacon of service, committed to the community, and bringing souls to Christ.